MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/organizations.md

 - Services:
     - AWS CloudFormation Stacksets: a user in the management account or a delegated administrator account can create a stack set with service-managed permissions that deploys stack instances to accounts in our organization
     - AWS CloudTrail: a user in a management account or delegated administrator account can create an organization trail or event data store that logs all events for all accounts in the organization
     - AWS Config: we can get an organization-wide view of our compliance status.
-We can also use AWS Config API operations to manage AWS Config rules and conformance packs across all AWS accounts in your organization
+We can also use AWS Config API operations to manage AWS Config rules and conformance packs across all AWS accounts in our organization
-    - AWS Control Tower: we can set up a landing zone, a multi-account environment for all of your AWS resources
+    - AWS Control Tower: we can set up a landing zone, a multi-account environment for all AWS resources
-    - Amazon EventBridge: we can enable sharing of all Amazon EventBridge events, formerly Amazon CloudWatch Events, across all accounts in your organization
+    - Amazon EventBridge: we can enable the sharing of all Amazon EventBridge events, formerly Amazon CloudWatch Events, across all accounts in an organization
-    - AWS Firewall Manager: we can centrally configure and manage AWS WAF rules across the accounts in your organization
+    - AWS Firewall Manager: we can centrally configure and manage AWS WAF rules across the accounts in an organization
-    - Amazon GuardDuty: we can designate a member account to view and manage GuardDuty for all of the accounts in your organization
+    - Amazon GuardDuty: we can designate a member account to view and manage GuardDuty for all accounts in an organization
-    - AWS IAM Identity Center: users can sign in to the AWS access portal with their corporate credentials and access resources in their assigned management account or member accounts
+    - AWS IAM Identity Center: users can sign-in to the AWS access portal with their corporate credentials and access resources in their assigned management account or member accounts
-    - AWS Trusted Advisor: run Trusted Advisor checks for all of the AWS accounts in your organization
+    - AWS Trusted Advisor: run Trusted Advisor checks for all AWS accounts in an organization
     - etc.